coinbase/temporal-ruby/README.md

 ## Execution Options

 There are lots of ways in which you can configure your Workflows and Activities.
-The common ones (namespace, task_list, timeouts and retry policy) can be defined in one of these places (in the order of precedence):
+The common ones (namespace, task_queue, timeouts and retry policy) can be defined in one of these places (in the order of precedence):

 1. Inline when starting or registering a workflow/activity (use `options:` argument)